alex-entrainment/DIY_AV-Entrainment/audio/src/web_ui/src/pkg/README.md

 - **Skeleton scheduler** capable of processing blocks and advancing steps.
 - **Audio thread bootstrap** using CPAL with a stoppable loop.
 - **Python bindings** with `start_stream` and `stop_stream` functions.
+- **WASM-Ready** example with ring buffer implementation for high performance interaction with AudioWorklet
+- **CLI Tool** Runs and generates audio files from .json track files at realtime speeds from the terminal

 Remaining tasks (see `REALTIME_BACKEND_PLAN.md` for full roadmap):